spanner/radiant-reader-extension/README.md

 Compatible with radiant 0.9.2, which isn't out yet.
 You can use radiant edge to try this out.
 Expect small changes in support of the new forum and group releases.
 Multi-site compatibility fixes are likely too.

+## Note on internationalisation and customisation

+The locale strings here are generally defined in a functional rather than grammatical way.
+That is, they have labels like `activation_required_explanation` rather than being assembled out of smaller units.
+This is partly because for flexibility of translation, but also because it gives you an easy way to change the text on functional pages like reader-preferences and registration forms.

 ## Requirements

 Radiant 0.9.2 (or currently, edge).
 The [layouts](http://github.com/squaretalent/radiant-layouts-extension) and [mailer_layouts](http://github.com/spanner/radiant-mailer_layouts-extension) extensions.